CaskAle/summit-pi-project/TJBot-setup-notes.md

 >Note: Of course, if you happen to have your own servo or are using a USB speaker there is no need to delete the respective hardware entry `TJBot.HARDWARE.SERVO` or `TJBot.HARDWARE.LED_NEOPIXEL` entry.
 Just be sure to not leave any extra commas hanging around.

 Save and exit the file editor.
 This will keep the LED and servo from being initialized.
-If, due to running other recipes, the LED has already been initialized, you will likely need to reboot your Raspberry Pi before the speaker will work properly.
+If, due to running other recipes, the LED has already been initialized, you will likely need to reboot your Raspberry Pi before the speaker will work properly.## Speaker/Microphone Issues

+### Garbled Sound

+Due to a known issue with the Raspberry Pi involving a conflict between the LED and the 3.5mm speaker output, once you initialize the LED, the speaker will no longer produce audible output.
+Unfortunately, the only solution to this is to reboot the device (`sudo reboot`).
+Once the reboot has finished, the speaker should work properly.
+It will continue to work fine until the next time the LED is initialized.
+> **Note:** This problem only exists when using the 3.5mm jack for sound.
+If you happen to have a USB or Bluetooth speaker, you can use that without issue.

 ## Speaker and Microphone issues